jfpanisset/cloud_gpu_build_agent/README.md

 ### Microsoft Azure Setup

+This article on how to [Create a complete Linux virtual machine infrastructure in Azure with Terraform](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-create-complete-vm) is a good starting point for the Terraform code required to build a Linux VM on Azure to use as a GPU enabled Azure Pipelines build agent.

 #### Installing the Azure CLI and Authentication

 The Azure CLI will be used to set up authentication against your Azure account.
 As per [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on macOS you can install it using [HomeBrew](https://brew.sh/):